Creative Uses for Paintable Beadboard Wallpaper

 Step 5: How to Harden Beadboard Wallpaper

 Even if you want the beadboard white, you still want to paint it!
-The paint will give it a more authentic look as it will look like real beadboard! ( Be sure to sign up for my Must-Have Painting tips at the bottom of this post to make your wallpaper look like real wood.)
+The paint will give it a more authentic look as it will look like a real beadboard! ( Be sure to sign up for my Must-Have Painting tips at the bottom of this post to make your wallpaper look like real wood.)

-Also, since our textured wallpaper is kind of spongey, applying a latex paint will harden it up a bit.
+Also, since our textured wallpaper is kind of spongey, applying latex paint will harden it up a bit.

-The most durable latex paint I know if is Sherwin Williams ProClassic which dries to a very hard finish.
+The most durable latex paint I know of is Sherwin Williams ProClassic which dries to a very hard finish.
 I like to add two coats of paint, being careful to go back and catch any drips.
 This is the time to go ahead and paint your trim if it needs it.

 IMPORTANT: The Sherwin Williams ProClassic takes a full 7 days to cure (reach maximum hardness) so be gentle unround the wallpaper until then!